-The individual testing described above is what our management and teaching staff really focus on.
-The school is also obliged to report on all students against the National Standards, and the usefulness of this is that it provides a very high level summary of where we are at.
+The simplest benchmark to report to you on is against the National Standards.
 As a reminder, National Standards set an “expected” level of achievement in Reading, Writing and Mathematics, and we report on the number of students achieving “well below expectation”, “below expectation”, “at expectation” and “above expectation”.

-In 2016, Victoria Avenue School students achieved superbly against the National Standards.
-The proportion of our students who were assessed either “at expectation” or “above expectation” was 92.7% in Reading, 90.2% in Writing and 94.1% in Mathematics.
-These excellent results are very similar to what our students have achieved over the past three years, and that’s particularly interesting when we factor in that the number of students classed as “English as a second language” has increased from 30 to 48 over that time.
+In 2017, Victoria Avenue School students achieved superbly against the National Standards.
+The proportion of our students who were assessed either “at expectation” or “above expectation” was 91.8% in Reading, 90.1% in Writing and 90.7% in Mathematics.
+As we noted at the same time last year, our students continue to hit these high levels of achievement, despite a significant increase in the number of students classed as “English as a second language”.
+Our ESOL population has increased from 30 to 82 over the past four years and our achievement levels have remained high during that time.

 So in conclusion, congratulations to all our wonderful teachers for their hard work, and our wonderful students for producing these great results.

 Thanks very much once again to the wonderful helpers in our Parent Teacher Subcommittee for another great year of fundraising and friend-raising.
-The events held in the school each year – from the minor to the major – all add to the richness of the experience and we really appreciate the passion and hard work brought to the school by this team of volunteers.
+The school’s coffers have been boosted by $100,000 throughout this year, thanks to the hard work of this energetic group of people.